Getting Started Guide¶

 In addition to cross-compilers, the Zephyr SDK also provides prebuilt host tools.
 To use the SDK host tools alongside a custom or 3rd party cross-compiler, keep the ZEPHYR_SDK_INSTALL_DIR environment variable set to the Zephyr SDK installation directory.

-To build without the Zephyr SDK’s prebuilt host tools, the ZEPHYR_SDK_INSTALL_DIR environment variable must be unset, the host tools must be built and added to path, and a 3rd party cross-compiler must be installed.
+To build without the Zephyr SDK’s prebuilt host tools, the ZEPHYR_SDK_INSTALL_DIR environment variable must be unset, and a 3rd party cross-compiler must be installed.

 Follow the steps below to build without the Zephyr SDK:

-# On Linux/macOS unset ZEPHYR_GCC_VARIANT unset ZEPHYR_SDK_INSTALL_DIR cd <zephyr git clone location> source zephyr-env.sh # On Windows set ZEPHYR_GCC_VARIANT= set ZEPHYR_SDK_INSTALL_DIR= cd <zephyr git clone location> set ZEPHYR_BASE=%cd%
+# On Linux/macOS unset ZEPHYR_TOOLCHAIN_VARIANT unset ZEPHYR_SDK_INSTALL_DIR cd <zephyr git clone location> source zephyr-env.sh # On Windows set ZEPHYR_TOOLCHAIN_VARIANT= set ZEPHYR_SDK_INSTALL_DIR= cd <zephyr git clone location> zephyr-env.cmd

 Using Custom and 3rd Party Cross Compilers¶